-The value of CURRENT\TRANSACTION is stored on the database header page and reset upon restore.
-Unlike CURRENT\CONNECTION, it is incremented with every new transaction, whether the client reads the value or not.
+The value of CURRENT\TRANSACTION is stored on the database header page and reset to 0 upon restore.
+It is incremented with every new transaction.

 CURRENT\USER

 Description: CURRENT\USER is a context variable containing the name of the currently connected user.
 It is fully equivalent to USER.